-Filled with tender chard, both the leafy greens and their stems, herby cilantro, crumbly salty cheese, and meaty black olives, these chard enchiladas are more than amazing!
-Roll the filling into softened corn tortillas, bathe in a mild red chile sauce, and sprinkle with mild green onions–you will be blown away with the combo of delicious flavors and varied textures.
+Filled with tender chard, both the leafy greens and their stems, crumbly salty cheese, and meaty black olives, these chard enchiladas are more than amazing!
+Rolled into softened corn tortillas and bathed in a mild red chile sauce, with a final sprinkle of mild green onionsโthis is one delicious combo of flavors and textures.
+You will love them!

 Click here to PIN Vegetarian Enchiladas with Chard and Black Olives!

-“Enchilada” literally translates to “seasoned with chile sauce.”
+Did you know? โEnchiladaโ literally translates to โseasoned with chile sauce.โ Truly, chile-sauced tortillas can be rolled up with anything you damn well please!
 The list of what you can put inside the tortillas is just about endless.
-Rolled up chile-sauced tortillas can be filled with anything you damn well please!
-These healthy vegetarian chard enchiladas are ones you want to make for sure!
+These vegetarian enchiladas filled with chard, onions and herby cilantro are ones you want to make for sure!

 No oil frying for me.
 Not my enchilada.
 Or yours.
 The trick is to mist the tortillas with cooking spray, and soften them in the oven.
-Don’t dip the tortillas in the sauce before filling either, because without the oil-fry, the tortillas absorb more (too much) sauce.
+I donโt dip the tortillas in the sauce before filling, because if they’re not oil-fried, the tortillas absorb more (too much) sauce.

 Chard Enchiladas recipe notes: